joshdcar/AppD-Azure-Kickstart/README.md

 * Azure Functions (Serverless)
 * Azure Kubernetes Service (AKS)

 Additionally you will learn how to consume [Azure Monitor Metrics](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported) through the AppDynamics Extensions for Azure.
-Azure Monitor metrics play a key role in getting visibility into cloud native infrastracture fully managed by Azure where traditional AppDynamics agents can not be deploy.
+Azure Monitor metrics play a key role in getting visibility into cloud native infrastructure fully managed by Azure where traditional AppDynamics agents can not be deploy.

 Finally you'll be introduced to some common troubleshooting techniques from confirming and troubleshooting agent deployments to where to find agent logs.

-> **_NOTE:_**  Although traditional Virtual Machines (IaaS) will be deployed as part of this workshop for stand alone machine agents we will not be covering monitoring traditional workloads on IaaS which do not differ from traditional non-cloud-native on-premise scenerios.
+> **_NOTE:_**  Although traditional Virtual Machines (IaaS) will be deployed as part of this workshop for stand alone machine agents we will not be covering monitoring traditional workloads on IaaS which do not differ from traditional non-cloud-native on-premise scenarios.
 Additionally each attendee will have an AppDynamics controller deployed to their resource group but deploying and configuring production controllers to Azure is out of scope for this workshop.

 ## Workshop Delivery